WorldOfBasti/CustomRichPresence/README.md

 Currently, you need to restart CustomRichPresence after that.

 ### Adding Buttons
 You can add two buttons to your Rich Presence.
-To do that, you need to write the text of a button in one of the text entrys, then you need to add a link to the link entry.
+To do that, you need to write the text of a button in one of the text entries, then you need to add a link to the link entry.
 (You can't click your own buttons, they will only work for other users.)

 ### Adding Images
 If you want to add an image to your Rich Presence, you can click the "Manage images" Button and add them.
 It may take a while until Discord processed the images to their servers. <br>